daveRendon/wikiazure-podcast/_posts/2019-11-26-episode-05-azure-advent-calendar.md

  + Introductions [0:34]
  + About Azure advent calendar [4:48]
  + Where can I review the Azure advent calendar sessions?
 [7:20]
- + Personal advice from Gregor and Richard to advance your career through Cloud / Azure [8:33]
+ + Gregor and Richard advice to advance your career through Cloud/Azure [8:33]
  + What to expect from The Azure advent calendar [12:14]
  + Takeaways from Azure advent calendar [13:30]